-Local governments awarded Proposition 64 PH&S Grant funds in the previous RFP are ineligible to apply to this current solicitation.
+Local governments awarded Proposition 64 PH&S Grant funds in previous RFPs are eligible to apply to this current solicitation (i.e., Cohort 3).

 For purposes of this RFP, the following definitions apply:

 "Local governments" means cities, counties, and cities and counties in the State of California.